 He told the Signal-Lieutenant John Pasco to send the signal ‘England expects that every man will do his duty’.
-The Captain of HNS Victory suggested to Nelson that he should remove the decorations on his coat, so that he would not be identified by enemy sharpshooters.
+The Captain of HMS Victory suggested to Nelson that he should remove the decorations on his coat, so that he would not be identified by enemy sharpshooters.
 Nelson said that he did not fear to show his military decorations.

-The Captain Henry Blackwood of HMS Euryalus suggested that Nelson to observe the battle from his ship, Nelson turned the offer down, in order to lead the line into battle.
+The Captain Henry Blackwood of HMS Euryalus suggested that Nelson observe the battle from his ship, Nelson turned the offer down, in order to lead the line into battle.

 1pm, enemy sharpshooters began shooting onto the deck of HMS Victory, where Nelson and Captain Hardy were giving orders.

 Vice-Admiral Horatio Nelson fatal wound

 1:30pm, a marksman from the Redoutable fired from 50 feet.
 Nelson fell to his knee, then fell to his side.
 The bullet entered his shoulder, passed through the spine and stopped just below the right shoulder blade.